vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-We leave out some of the tags and the tensor cells from the output, but below is an summary:
+We leave out some of the tags and the tensor cells from the output, but below is a summary:

 <pre>
 {% highlight json%}